 Hong Kong Baptist University (HKBU), one of the leading Universities in Asia, will offer International Postgraduate Scholarships to eligible international students for study in 8 different 1-year full-time Masters Programmes: These include: Master of Accountancy, Master of Human Resources Management, Master of Science in Applied Accounting and Finance, Master of Science in Applied Economics, Master of Science in Business Management, Master of Science in Corporate Governance and Compliance, Master of Science in Data Analytics and Business Economics, Master of Science in Finance (FinTech and Financial Analytics)

 Scholarships: The Scholarships include full tuition (up to US$ 45,000 value depending on programme) plus living allowance of HK $100,000 (~US $12,800).
 These scholarships are awarded on a competitive basis by programme of study (see above).
 The awards are based on GPA, resume, student activities, recommendation letters, Skype interviews and in some cases GMAT or GRE scores.
 For information about the scholarships and the specific programmes, see: http://www.hkbu-business-internationalscholarships.hk

-Appstate students study with full ride: This academic year (2020-2021) six App State students were awarded the scholarships, but only two student accepted because of the Covid-19 pandemic.
-Christian Honaker is studying in the Financial Technology programme and Jason Hopkins is studying in the Master of Science in Business Management.
-Last academic year (2019-2020), three Appalachian State students took advantage of this opportunity to study in Hong Kong.
+Appstate students study with full ride: In 2020-21, six App State students were awarded the scholarships, but only two student accepted because of the Covid-19 pandemic.
+Christian Honaker studied in the Financial Technology programme and Jason Hopkins studied in the Master of Science in Business Management.
+In 2019-20, three Appalachian State students took advantage of this opportunity to study in Hong Kong.
 Charles Herst and Reed Morris completed the Master of Science in Business Management, while Kali Smith completed the Master of Science in Applied Economics.
-Read more information, in these articles
+Read more information, in these articles:

 - Three students earn scholarships for Master's study in Hong Kong, June 2020